- Treatment for erectile dysfunction with Spedra®

 Can I take Spedra® more than once per day?

-No. Spedra® should not be taken more than once per day.
+No. Spedra® should not be taken more than once in a 24 hour period.

 What makes Spedra® different from other ED medicines?

-Spedra® contains avanafil, which is known for its relatively rapid onset of action.
-It may start working in as little as 15–30 minutes in some individuals, making it one of the faster-acting PDE-5 inhibitors available.
+Spedra® contains avanafil, notable for its relatively rapid onset.
+It may take effect in as little as 15–30 minutes in some men, making it one of the faster-acting PDE-5 inhibitors available.

 Can Spedra® be taken with food?